-Any cockpit of 1000 Newton from 2006 must be upgraded to 3000 Newton by the addition of enough composite material, to have 3000 Newton cockpit, 1000 + 2000 = 3000.
+Any cockpit must be upgraded to 3000 Newton by the addition of enough composite material, to have 3000 Newton cockpit.

 UPGRADING

 This upgrading on cockpit must at least be done on both vertical sides above deck, over the helmet area, over the leg area, the backplate, and the entire bottom.
 An approved cockpit builder who has passed the at least 2000 Newton panel test must do the upgrade.